A newcomer's guide to buying a car in Canada

 The bottom line

-Buying your first car in Canada can give you a lot of freedom and open up opportunities you can’t access with public transportation.
-Take your time to research the process thoroughly and make smart financial decisions like choosing a gently used car and shopping around for insurance quotes, and you can drive away confident that you’re setting yourself up for financial success.
+Take your time to research the process thoroughly and make smart financial decisions like choosing a gently used car and shopping around for auto insurance quotes.
+Invest in the process and you can drive away confident that you’re setting yourself up for financial success.